wms2/mywms/README.md

 * Supported technologies: JEE8, Wildfly, Netbeans RCP, iReport, SOAP
 * Supports Wildfly-18 and Java-11

+This project is maintained by [krane.engineer](https://krane.engineer).

 ## Original Sources

-This fork is based on the latest public available version of the Logata SVN sources: https://svn.logistics-mall.com/svn/los.reference
+This fork is based on the latest public available version of the Logata SVN sources.

-Another location of the original sources, but a little outdated, is located on sourceforge: https://sourceforge.net/projects/mywmslos
+Another location of the original sources, but a little outdated, is located on [sourceforge.net](https://sourceforge.net/projects/mywmslos).

-The documentation and additional resources of the project are based on: http://www.mywms.org

-## Current Sources

-The current sources and documetations are located on github https://github.com/wms2/mywms
+A good location with additional information of the preivous versions is [mywms.org](http://www.mywms.org).

-## Starting changes within this fork
+## Changes within this fork

 The first action is to set the project to an actual environment (2019)